CELEBRATING 25 YEARS

 4. Butt Joints

 When butting Structural plastic lumber against any wall, fixed surface or other boards (if necessary), they should be securely fastened to the nailer or double joist with a gap allowing for expansion.
 Another method can be utilized called a feature board or a perpendicular board to allow for expansion and contraction in two separate locations.
 Double joist with flat joist in between.
 The size of gap should be determined based on weather conditions at the time of installation – the closer the temperature is to the usual high temperature for the year, the smaller the gap.
 (See chart below).
 The structure or deck should be designed to minimize butt joints.
 However, in the event that joints are required, a wide or double joist underneath the butt joint should be used, with the shortest possible length boards.
 Boards should be securely fastened with a row of screws on each side of the joint, 1” from end of the board.
 Always keep deck boards out 1/4” from permanent structure.

 Rip cutting is not recommended on any plastic lumber.
 Much of the strength of the board is on the outside surface of the boards.
 Ripping boards can cause the boards to warp or curl.

 Should there be any questions regarding these instructions, please contact your sales representative for more details.

 *Failure to follow these instructions may void warranty.

 Largest selections of colors, sizes & grades available.

-American Plastic Lumber has provided maintenance-free recycled plastic lumber products throughout the world for nearly two decades.
+American Plastic Lumber has provided maintenance-free recycled plastic lumber products throughout the world for over a quarter century.